SoccerNet/sn-caption/Benchmarks/TemporallyAwarePooling/README.md

 # Temporally-Aware Feature Pooling for Dense Video Captioning in Video Broadcasts

-This the code extends the paper [Temporally-Aware Feature Pooling for Action Spotting in Video Broadcasts](https://arxiv.org/pdf/2104.06779.pdf) (CVSports2021), for Dense Video Captioning task.
+This the code for the paper [SoccerNet-Caption: Dense Video Captioning for Soccer Broadcasts Commentaries](https://arxiv.org/pdf/2304.04565.pdf) (CVSports2023).
 The training is divided in two phase : spotting training phase and captioning training phase.

 ## Create Environment